-All taught modules include group work sessions where students develop their cognitive skills in relation to real and topical issues in the art museum and gallery sector.
+All taught modules include group work sessions where students develop their cognitive skills in relation to real and topical issues in the museum sector.
 These sessions require students to search for (usually) book- or web-based information and for them to discuss such new information in the light of lectures and for them to come to a critical standpoint on any given topic.